OBrown92/LX_Lcd_Vario/README.md

 ### Blink mode
 The blink mode can be set to 2 Hz, 1 Hz or 0,5 Hz and also to alternation blinking.
 For more details, see the datasheet.
 The LX Lcd Display don't blink.
 Someone wrote in a thread "never blink".
 ## Software
+### Library
+I first want to write a universal library for the PCF8576 but it turned out that the displays are very various designed.
+I will extract the main parts later and put them online.

+The library is now optimized for the LX Lcd Display.
+It works with a **buffer** and a **show()** function.
+Every segment you want to show must be put in a buffer.
+Thats important because some segements share the same byte and have to combined via _bitwise or_ before write them to the display, otherwise you override the value old value.